progrunner17/my_shell/README.md

-# my_shell
+# prosh

-某理学部情報科学科システムプログラミング実験の課題で作成した自作のシェルです！
+prosh literally means "extremely cure" and is a short form of PROgrunner's SHell.
+This shell is originally made for syspro, a experiment class for system programing in the university.

-## 作成環境
+## feature
+- support redirect
+  - >
-- OS: Ubuntu14.0.4
+  - <
-- コンパイラ: gcc4.8.x
+- pipe
-- C言語: C90??
+  - |
+- some built-in commands

-## 現在実装している組み込みコマンド
+## built in commands
 - exit
 - fg
 - bg